juren53/BattMon/pc/HELP.md

 ## Getting Started

-BattMon Cross-Platform is a modern battery monitoring application that runs on Linux, Windows, and macOS.
-It provides real-time battery status monitoring through a system tray icon with customizable notifications and visual alerts.
+BattMon Cross-Platform is a battery monitoring application that runs on Linux, Windows, and macOS.
+It provides real-time battery status monitoring through a system tray icon with customizable on screen and audible notifications and alerts.

 ### First Launch
 When you start BattMon for the first time: